 Left, Harley Collins and wife Ruth Stump Collins,

 Right, a portrait photo of Harley Collins in early life

 "How they grubbed a living from that piece of land, I'll never know," said Norma.

 The post office for the area was at Index on Lower Run, a short distance from the Little Kanawha River, near the Calhoun-Gilmer line.

 The children walked to the Snake Root School, also known as the Union School, because it rested along Steer Creek near the county lines.

 Mike's Run has two forks, both meandering into Gilmer County.

-Scottie Westfall, who grew up in the holler, said at one time about 15 families resided there.
+Scottie Westfall, now deceased, who grew up in the holler, said at one time about 15 families resided there.
 His grandparent's homestead, Frank and Lula Hayhurst Metz, is barely marked by an old cellar (photo above) and a few flowers.
 The house burned down many years ago.